Introduction to Local SEO for Lawn Care

 If you run a lawn care business, your clients are most likely within a few miles of you.
 Unlike e-commerce stores, you don’t need customers from across the country—you need them right in your neighborhood.
 Local SEO helps you dominate search results in your service area, bringing in more phone calls, leads, and booked appointments.

-Understanding the Basics of Local SEO
+Understanding the Basics of Local SEO for Lawn Care

 So, what is local SEO?
 It’s the process of optimizing your online presence to attract more customers from relevant local searches.
 Unlike broad SEO, which targets anyone on the internet, local SEO focuses on people searching within your city, town, or zip code.